Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Background

 \subsection{Differential Privacy}

-Differential Privacy (\citet{10.1007/11681878_14, eurocrypt-2006-2319,10.1145/1866739.1866758,AlgorithmicFundations}) is a definition and a framework that enables performing data analysis on a database while reducing one's risk of exposing its personal data in the database.
-An algorithm is differentially private if it does not change its output by much due to a single record change in its database.
-As such, a differentially private algorithm promises the data owners that their utility will not change, with high probability, by adding their data to the algorithm's database.
+Differential Privacy \citet{10.1007/11681878_14, eurocrypt-2006-2319,10.1145/1866739.1866758,AlgorithmicFundations} is a definition and a framework that enables performing data analysis on a dataset while reducing one's risk posed by disclosing its personal data to the dataset.
+In a nutshell, an algorithm is differentially private if it does not change its output distribution by much due to a single record change in its dataset.
+Approximate Differential Privacy, Definition \ref{Def-ADP}, is an extension of pure Differential Privacy, where pure differential privacy is Approximate Differential Privacy with $\delta=0$.